appetrosyan/appetrosyan.github.io/blog/guides/emacs-use-package.md

 extracting them to a place and then `require`-ing them, I've missed out on quite a bit of organic learning.
 When I started writing my own Elisp, I found that I had not had the right exposure to the right concepts, and thus had trouble.
-In fact `use-pacakge`'s kwywords are the main reason why I had no idea that `global-set-key` was deprecated in favour of `keymap-global-set`.
+In fact `use-pacakge`'s keywords are the main reason why I had no idea that `global-set-key` was deprecated in favour of `keymap-global-set`.
 This seems small, but in hindsight it really does result in a large amount of re-learning that could have